A complete application should include the following:

 - Scanned copies of transcripts from all colleges and universities attended (uploaded in the application)

-- Scanned copies of GMAT or GRE test scores (uploaded in application)
+- Scanned copies of GMAT score report (pdf uploaded in the application)

 - THREE (3) letters of recommendation

 Olin requires a bachelor's degree from an accredited university or college.
 Upload unofficial transcripts - one from each college-level institution attended.
 Scanned copies of transcripts may be too dark and difficult to read so please adjust scanner settings accordingly.
 Photographs of transcripts are not acceptable.
 If the transcript is in a language other than English, applicants must provide an official translation issued from the university or by certified members of the American Translators Association.

 Applicants who have already graduated must show a transcript with the degree conferred and date unless a copy of their diploma/degree certificate is required.
 Official transcripts of all college-level work must be submitted to the program office upon admission to Olin Business School.
 Updates to transcripts after applications are submitted are not necessary and will not be uploaded by Olin.

 Although there is no minimum score requirement, a good performance is weighted by the Admissions Committee.
 Successful applicants tend to have overall scores in the 90th percentile or higher.
 The GMAT institution code for the Olin - PhD in business is R4T-WG-45.
 The GRE institution code is 6929.